 The main requirements a control room would have of a monitoring system would be the following:

-- Scalability: Classically a video wall controller has had a fixed number of inputs and outputs, and as the technology advances, control rooms and command centers find the need to expand their visualization data (i.e. by adding more cameras to a live camera network, or needing to add more screens to accommodate a larger number of input sources to monitor, etc.).
-Unfortunately, fixed I/O systems can’t provide the scalability they need without having to either replace their system, or perform major upgrades (which ultimately incurs in more expenses)
+Scalability: Classically a display wall controller has had a fixed number of inputs and outputs, and as the technology advances, control rooms and command centers find the need to expand their visualization data (i.e. by adding more cameras to a live camera network or needing to add more screens to accommodate a larger number of input sources to monitor, etc.).
+Unfortunately, fixed I/O systems can’t provide the scalability they need without having to either replace their system or perform major upgrades (which ultimately incurs more expenses)

-- Userful’s video wall controller doesn’t require a capture for every source and can render sources themselves.
+Userful’s controller doesn’t require capture for every source and can render sources themselves.
 Although you can still capture external sources when needed, Userful includes over 25 plugins that enable you to show a wide range of sources without requiring an extra PC or a capture port.
-So for example a web-portal, IP video stream, RDP session, or video player source can all be output to the wall without needing external capture cards.
+So for example a web portal, IP video stream, RDP session, or video player source can all be output to the wall without needing external capture cards.

-Video wall processors provide a platform for multiple input sources to be displayed on an array of multiple displays (or a video wall), and a video wall controller enables the advanced features for displaying the content simultaneously on multiple zones (or windows) within the video wall.
+Video wall processors provide a platform for multiple input sources to be displayed on an array of multiple displays, and a controller enables the advanced features for displaying the content simultaneously in multiple zones (or windows) on the screen.

-Traditionally video wall systems in control rooms have been highly specialized, almost custom-made systems, with proprietary hardware, and high price tags.
-Nowadays, the advancement in software technology, and the fact that almost everything is delivered through the Internet/Ethernet, have brought software-based solutions, like the Userful video wall, that leverage the use of standard PCs and IT infrastructure to deliver more affordable video walls in control rooms and command centers (or NOC), without compromising performance and reliability.
+Traditionally display systems in control rooms have been highly specialized, almost custom-made systems, with proprietary hardware, and high price tags.
+Nowadays, the advancement in software technology, and the fact that almost everything is delivered through the Internet/Ethernet, have brought software-based solutions, like the Userful video wall, that leverage the use of standard PCs and IT infrastructure to deliver more affordable display solutions in control rooms and command centers (or NOC), without compromising performance and reliability.